Should my child be vaccinated?

 Toronto Public Health has also created a helpful list of considerations related to the risks of COVID-19 (see Risks of COVID-19 in Children) and the benefits of receiving the COVID-19 vaccine (see Benefits of the COVID-19 Vaccine).2

-The Children’s Hospital at London Healthy Sciences Centre's COVID-19 Vaccine Clinic
+The Children’s Hospital at London Health Sciences Centre

 If your child has severe needle anxiety, general anxiety, behavioural or other special needs, and/or sensory needs, there is a vaccination clinic at Children’s Hospital that can provide your child with additional supports.

 Max the Vax

 Max the Vax is a child-friendly character who’s working with a team of Canadian physicians, scientists, and health care providers to share trusted, evidence-based content about COVID-19 and vaccines.
-The campaign is supported by the Canadian Medical Association (CMA) and is helping children and caregivers to learn more about the COVID-19 vaccine for children between the ages of five and 11.
+The campaign is supported by the Canadian Medical Association (CMA) and is helping children and caregivers to learn more about the COVID-19 vaccine for children.